talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 ### Impact
 The main impact of this attack is resource exhaustion which compromises the availability of the network, as described in {{mod-impact}}.

-## Control Plane Attacks
+## Control and Management Plane Attacks

 ### Overview
 Depending on the control plane protocols used in a network, it is possible to use the control plane as a way of compromising the network.
 For example, an attacker can advertise SIDs in order to manipulate the SR policies used in the network.
 A wide range of attacks can be implemented, including injecting control plane messages, selectively removing legitimate messages, replaying them or passively listening to them.

+A compromised management plane can also facilitate a wide range of attacks, including manipulating the SR policies or compromising the network availability.

 ### Scope
 Control plane attacks can be performed by internal attackers.
 Injection can be performed by off-path attackers, while removal, replaying and listening require on-path access.
+The scope of management attacks depends on the specific management protocol and architecture.

-It is assumed that SRv6 domain boundary filtering is used for mitigating potential control plane attacks from external attackers.
-Segment routing does not define any specific security mechanisms in existing control plane protocols.
-However, existing control plane protocols use authentication and security mechanisms to validate control plane information.
+It is assumed that SRv6 domain boundary filtering is used for mitigating potential control plane and management plane attacks from external attackers.
+Segment routing does not define any specific security mechanisms in existing control plane or management plane protocols.
+However, existing control plane and management plane protocols use authentication and security mechanisms to validate the authenticity of information.

 ### Impact
-A compromised control plane can impact the network in various possible ways.
+A compromised control plane or management plane can impact the network in various possible ways.
 SR policies can be manipulated by the attacker to avoid specific paths or to prefer specific paths, as described in {{mod-impact}}.
 Alternatively, the attacker can compromise the availability, either by defining SR policies that load the network resources, as described in {{mod-impact}}, or by blackholing some or all of the SR policies.
-A passive attacker can use the control plane messages as a means for recon, in a similar manner to {{mod-impact}}.
+A passive attacker can use the control plane or management plane messages as a means for recon, in a similar manner to {{mod-impact}}.

 ## Other Attacks
 Various attacks which are not specific to SRv6 can be used to compromise networks that deploy SRv6.
 For example, spoofing is not specific to SRv6, but can be used in a network that uses SRv6.
 Such attacks are outside the scope of this document.